Children's Healthcare of Atlanta: Marcus Autism Center

 As one of the largest autism centers in the U.S., Marcus Autism Center offers families access to the latest research, comprehensive testing and science-based treatments.
 What started as an act of compassion for local children with autism by Bernie Marcus, is today one of the country's largest clinical centers for pediatric autism.
 After realizing the difference the center was making for kids with autism, Children's saw potential to combine efforts to provide top-quality healthcare to all children.
 In 2008, Marcus Autism Center became a part of Children's.
 Through collaboration with Children's and Emory University, the transformative work at Marcus is known throughout the nation and world.

 Awards

 Since 2005, U.S. News & World Report has ranked Children's among the nation's top pediatric hospitals.
-For 2023–2024, Children's has four specialties ranked in the top 10 and eight specialties ranked in the top 20.
+For 2025–2026, Children's has one specialty ranked in the top 10 and seven specialties ranked in the top 20.